ajschumacher/gadsdc/07-python_viz/README.md

 can be easily viewed all together when they are presented next week Wednesday.

- * Get more introduction to pandas with Greg Reda's [Working with DataFrames](http://www.gregreda.com/2013/10/26/working-with-pandas-dataframes/).
  * [Plotting and Visualization in Python](http://nbviewer.ipython.org/urls/gist.github.com/fonnesbeck/5850463/raw/a29d9ffb863bfab09ff6c1fc853e1d5bf69fe3e4/3.+Plotting+and+Visualization.ipynb)
  * [A Gallery of Statistical Graphs in Matplotlib](http://nbviewer.ipython.org/github/cs109/content/blob/master/lec_03_statistical_graphs.ipynb)
  * [Implementation of typographic and design principles in matplotlib and iPython notebook](http://nbviewer.ipython.org/gist/olgabot/5357268)